-Embryos were collected on apple juice agar plates, and development was followed and scored under Halocarbon 27 oil on a Stemi 2000 Zeiss dissecting microscope with transillumination.
-Pooled data from multiple trials were summed, and RNAi scoring data (Fig. 3) were tested for statistical significance using a two-dimensional contingency table with a χ^2 test with α =0.05.
-Tests were performed in two ways: (1) all data were tested to determine if changes in the proportions of phenotypes seen were significant, which resulted in P<0.0001; (2) both RNAi treatment groups were tested against the Rh3 control treatment to determine if the changes in the proportions of phenotypes were significant in relation to control proportions.
-All tests gave P<0.0001.
+Embryos were collected on apple juice agar plates, and development was followed and scored under Halocarbon 27 oil on a Zeiss dissecting microscope with transillumination.
+Pooled data from multiple trials were summed, and RNAi scoring data (Fig. 3) was tested for statistical significance using a two-dimensional contingency table with a X^2 test with α =0.05.
+Tests were performed in two ways: 1.
+All data was tested to determine if changes in phenotypic proportions seen were significant, which resulted in p <0.0001.
+2. Both RNAi treatment groups were tested against Rhodopsin control treatment to determine if changes in phenotypic proportions were significant in relation to control proportions.
+All tests gave p <0.0001.